-There will be additional required and/or recommended readings based on the progress we will make as a class.
-These material can be chapters from separate books, articles in magazines, newspaper articles, reports published online, or parts of websites.
+There will be additional required and/or recommended readings.
+These material can be chapters from separate books, articles in magazines, newspaper articles, reports published online, parts of websites, or videos.
 I will post links to online sources under class schedule and provide the other reading material through Blackboard/Canvas as well.
 Please note that lectures and readings will complement each other.
 There will be material in lectures that might not be covered in the readings and vice versa.
 Watch for updated class schedule and course related communication for additional material.